MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Times-Tables/README.md

 - Output that is fixed, i.e. text that does not change
 - User input, and the appropriate data type
 - Output that changes.
 Does it:
-    - Change as the user input changes
+    - Change as the user input changes?
-    - Change as part of a sequence
+    - Change as part of a sequence?

 ## Testing